ENG

 GEP: D078 Law (3 years)

-The program is aimed at training academic staff in the field of national law, able to conduct independent scientific research and make a significant contribution to the development of science in the Republic.
+The programme aims to prepare highly qualified academic staff in the field of national law, equipped to carry out independent research and contribute significantly to the advancement of science within the Republic.

 Main disciplines: